TylerAudet/722/README.md

   RGSM=${base}

 done

+# The specifications here are just to add bland read-groups because GATK needs read-groups before it can run.
+I am basically just setting them to defaults just so they are there.
 ````

 ## Index for GATK ##

 Indel realignment is done using GATK.
 This is a three step process.
 With the first script I index all files for GATK so they can be read properly.
 In the next script, indels are identified and marked.
 And finally in the third script, the indels are filtered out.
+Indels can create misalignments in my mapping file.
+To deal with this mapping error I first need to identify indels with GATK, and then realign around them to correct for mapping alignment errors due to indels.

 ````
 #! /bin/bash